-Kraft’s shock bid triggers Unilever focus on short-term value
+Kraft’s shock bid triggers Unilever to focus on short-term value

 Kraft, which is backed by Warren Buffett and the private equity firm 3G, wanted to buy Unilever as part of its strategy to become a leading consumer goods giant by buying competitors and cutting costs and jobs to drive profits.

-The approach caused Unilever to announce a far-reaching review on Wednesday, seeking to show shareholders it could realize the value spotted by its rival.
+The approach caused Unilever, which makes OMO detergent and Magnum ice cream, to announce a far-reaching review on Wednesday, seeking to show shareholders it could realize the value spotted by its rival.

 Pitkethly said he believed Unilever could do more to communicate the value buried within its existing plans, while the review would look at options for the group’s portfolio, organization, cost structures, balance sheet and use of cash.